uscensusbureau/fismatic/README.md

 ## Call for collaborators

-If you’ve worked in this space or are interested in collaborating, please reach out in an issue or by email atcat@census.gov.
+If you’ve worked in this space or are interested in collaborating, please reach out in an issue or by email at: cat@census.gov.
 Thanks!